Danielle howell, psy.d.

 Each of us has a powerful and uniquely complex story, and healing looks different for everyone.
 Therapy can be a space for us to understand our stories, make new meanings, and write new chapters in our lives.

-I believe that therapy can be a space for many things: a space to heal our wounds, a space to repair and grow our relationships with others and with ourselves, and a space in which we can work towards living more fulfilling lives.
+I believe that therapy can be a space for many things: a space to heal our wounds, a space to repair and grow our relationships with others and with ourselves, and a space in which we can work towards living more fulfilling and authentic lives.
 I believe in the power of healing through connection and community and am an avid supporter of play and imagination.
 Therapy is a deeply personal process, and I believe in working collaboratively with my clients to undertake the journey together.